sagesharp/gnome-online-coc/gnome-code-of-conduct-procedures.md

 [Steps for documenting a report](https://wiki.gnome.org/CodeOfConductCommittee/Private/IncidentResponseGuidelines) are listed on a private wiki page accessible to committee members.

+## Data Retention Policy

+Records must be retained after each event in order to:

+ * Review incidents before a decision has been made as to what action (if any) is required
+ * Identify repeat offenders
+ * Create a dataset to base future enforcement actions on
+ * Keep a record of decisions and their grounds for future review

+This should include incident reports and meeting minutes.
+It might also include communications with event attendees, such as copies of electronic correspondence between the Code of Conduct Team/Committee and affected attendees.

+Records must be securely kept on GNOME Foundation servers.
+Only members of the Code of Conduct Committee should have access to these records.
+Information can be shared with the GNOME Foundation Board on a case by case, need to know basis.
+(Limiting access in this way is intended to avoid the number of people with access growing excessively, for instance through temporary access by event organizers.)
+Personal copies of information should not be retained by anyone who has access to them.

+Appropriate safeguards should be in place to ensure that data can be legally transferred between event organizers and the GNOME Foundation.

+Records should be retained for no more than six years after collection or the end of any sanction.
+After this time, they should be put beyond use.
+This means that they must:

+ * Not be used to inform decision making or actions
+ * Be stored securely
+ * Not be passed to external organisations unless legally required to do so
+ * Be deleted once it is reasonably expected that it will not be required to be produced in the future

 ## Discussing a report

 * **Evaluate conflicts of interest.** Anyone who has a conflict of interest (as defined by the conflict of interest policy) will remove themselves from the discussion.
 This may mean the discussion needs to happen with a subset of committee members on an email thread, or with a subset of committee members in a private chat room.